-While shedding is a natural process, and some Pitbulls may shed more than others, if he is shedding an unusual amount of fur, it can be a cause of concern, and you may take him to a vet to see everything is okay.
+While shedding is a natural process, and some Pitbulls may shed more than others if they shed an unusual amount of fur, it can be a cause of concern, and you may take him to a vet to see if everything is okay.
 There are other things you can do to take care of it.

 - Brushing your Pitbull – Groom your Pit with a brush gently for 2 to 3 times per week.